All About Mink

 • Minks are carnivores, aggressive, and like to hunt.
 They will even attack and kill animals that are larger than them.

-• Minks can be dangerous to humans because they view us as predators and are more likely prone to attack.
+• Minks can be dangerous to humans because they view us as predators and are more likely to attack.
 You shouldn’t approach a mink in the wild, even if they are hurt or sick.
 Instead, call someone to help the mink.

 Sources: